WasmEdge/docs/docs/contribute/source/plugin/wasi_nn.md

 sidebar_position: 2
 ---

-# Build with WASI-nn Plugin
+# Build with WASI-nn Plug-in

+The WASI-NN plug-in is a proposed WebAssembly System Interface (WASI) API for machine learning.
+It allows WebAssembly programs to access host-provided machine learning functions.

 ## Prerequisites